JOSE JOAN MORALES | AI Transformation Strategist

 Bryce Hall, Associate Partner, McKinsey & Company, The State of AI in 2025

-Strategic Alignment: The Hybrid Intelligence Model
+Strategic alignment: The Hybrid Intelligence Model

 The Value Equation

-Fundamentally, the Cognitive Strategist Blueprint adapts Daniel Kahneman’s Thinking, Fast and Slow framework to the AI age.
+The Cognitive Strategist Blueprint adapts Daniel Kahneman’s Thinking, Fast and Slow framework to the AI age.
 As the marginal cost of intelligence drops toward zero for rapid “System 1” automation, the economic value of deliberate “System 2” Human Insight is skyrocketing.

 Cognitive Overload